Expect a high level of customer care at this adults-only, family-run park set in the glorious…

 Follow the top edge of the next field, curving left with the hedge.
 Cross a stile, and where the hedge bears away, bear right past a fence corner and footpath post.
 Continue steeply downhill, towards a gate and stile by a derelict building.
 Pass through and bear right to cross a stile onto a lane.

 Cross a stile ahead, and follow as the path bears left through a gate in a fence into creekside reed beds.
-(If you find this stretch too wet return to the lane, turn right, then left at the next junction to join the route by Tunge Field Farm.)
+(If you find this stretch too wet return to the lane, turn right, then left at Point 6.)
 Cross the head of the creek on a bridge, and turn left over a stile into a field.
 Keep along the bottom edge and go through a gate.
 Continue along the brook, turning right uphill at field end to a stile onto a lane.

 Turn left downhill to cross Bowcombe Bridge, then turn left along the lane to pass Bridge Park Cottage.